MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 You can also use **help** mode to read command-line help for the tool.

-## Download the installation files for Office 365 ProPlus
+## Download the installation files for Microsoft 365 Apps
 <a name="BKMK_downloadinstallationfiles"> </a>

 Follow these steps to download installation files for Microsoft 365 Apps from the Office Content Delivery Network (CDN).